 We owe it to Georgia’s women, their babies, and their families to do better.
 To address this crisis, we must make pre- and postnatal care affordable and accessible across the state, and we must end dangerous restrictions on women’s healthcare.

-I believe unions are a great asset to the workforce of Georgia.
-As a proud union member for 24 years, I know firsthand how strong unions in Georgia provide workers the ability to have stable careers and raise their families comfortably.
+I believe Unions are a great asset to the workforce of Georgia.
+As a proud union member of CWA 3204 for 23 years, I know firsthand how strong Unions in Georgia provide workers the ability to have stable careers and raise their families comfortably.

 Georgia's track record of voter suppression and poor election security is a disgrace.
 Over the past four years, tens of thousands of eligible voters have been removed from the rolls statewide.
 In 2018 Gwinnett County was ground zero for voting irregularities, with polling station wait times topping four hours and the rejection of thousands of absentee ballots.
 Meanwhile, our Secretary of State continues to refuse to recognize or address the voting system security vulnerabilities that have been identified by leading experts in the field.